bhi-kimlab/neticspy/README.md

 `-f DIFFUSION_MATRIX, --diffusion-matrix DIFFUSION_MATRIX`: Path to .npz file for diffusion matrix.

 `-n NETWORK, --network NETWORK`: Input file that contains the list of the genes that are present in the network.
-They should be in the same order as in the rows of the adjacency matrix given by `--adj`.
-An example file is given that contains the gene names of the network described in (Wu et al., 2010).

 `-d DEGS, --degs DEGS`: List of the names of predefined differentially expressed genes.